christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 #### Normalizing model outputs

-Usually, we transform any model output into a probability that sums to 1 is usually performed thanks to a softmax function set on top of the model outputs :
+Usually, transforming any model output into a probability that sums to 1 is usually performed thanks to a softmax function set on top of the model outputs :

 $$ x \xrightarrow{f} o = f(x) = \{o_c\}_c \xrightarrow{softmax} \{p_c\}_c $$